 The Importance of Following Guidelines

-The dog owners in the study would either leave out ingredients or substitute ingredients without knowing the effect on balancing the meal.
+Dog owners in the study would either leave out ingredients or substitute ingredients without knowing the effect on balancing the meal.

-This is likely attributed to that fact owners might think a dog’s diet is similar to a humans diet and a bit of change here or change their couldn’t hurt right?
+This is likely attributed to the fact owners might think a dog’s diet is similar to a humans diet and a bit of change here or change their couldn’t hurt right?
 After all, I’m using fresh food to start with!...

-It's true that varying a diet will help ensure vitamin / mineral requirements for a dog in the longer term.
 However, it's still true that one has to understand these requirements before assuming that switching ingredients here and there is "good enough".

-For example, not many would realize that that foods high in oxalic acid like spinach can block calcium absorption.
-For this reason, foods like spinach should simply be given at a different time from calcium supplementation.
+For example, not many would realize that foods high in oxalic acid like spinach can block calcium absorption.

-Dogs nutrition requirements are quite a bit different from humans which is why educating yourself before starting is so critical.
+Dog nutrition requirements are quite a bit different from humans which is why educating yourself before starting is so critical.

 The great news is that this problem is solvable by simply taking the time to learn about dog nutrition from the RIGHT sources.